Zequez/logseq-vault/pages/Experimenting With Rewilding Myself.md

 		- Zero-wasting the Ecovillage
 		- Hold the space of the house
 			- Includes either paying rent or liberating the place
-			- Ensuring availability of water, electricity, heating, internet connection, food supplies and cash availability for interacting with pattriarchy
+			- Ensuring availability of water, electricity, heating, internet connection, food supplies and availability to cash for interacting with [[Patriarchy]]
 			- Paying for utilities, or securing alternative sources of water, electricity, heating, and Internet connection -
 		-